OPQAM/LinuxCommons/LinuxNotes.md

 ### CRONTAB

+The [cron](https://en.wikipedia.org/wiki/Crontab) command-line utility is used to schedule jobs on a Unix-like machine.

 	0-59	0-23	1-31	1-12	0-6		(0 = Sunday & 7 = Sunday)
 	(Min)	(Hour)	(DOM)	(MON)	(DOW)	command